umlaeute/easywebdav/README.md

+EasyWebDAV2: Is a fork of EasyWebDAV library with included pull requests and some additional fixes.
-EasyWebDAV: A WebDAV Client in Python
+A WebDAV Client in Python
 =====================================

 Features